labring/sealos/docs/4.0/docs/cloud/apps/appstore/use-sealos-registry.md

 You can register a free account in [sealos cloud](https://cloud.sealos.io/) first.

-Then, download and save the config yaml, it will be used to log in the registry.
+Then, download and save config.yaml, it will be used to log to the registry.

 ## Login sealos registry